MerlynMShelley/Merlyn-M-Shelley/index.md

 *Adobe Spark and Canvas for feature image purposes in Wordpress CMS

-*Experienced with Wordpress Content Management System,Elementor, Yoast SEO plugins for higher Google SERPs.
+*Experienced with Wordpress Content Management System, Elementor, Yoast SEO plugins for higher Google SERPs.

 *I got a Grammarly premium tool to have a clean check on voice, tone, punctuation and grammar.